Mobiles and suspensions

 1. Native American dreamcatchers

 Dreamcatchers, used as wall hangings, come from Native American traditions, particularly the Ojibwe.
-They were hung near beds to filter out bad dreams and let only the good ones pass through.
-The spider web in the center traps nightmares, while the feathers allow the good dreams to gently descend towards the sleeper.
-A strong symbol of spiritual protection and balance between the worlds.
+They were hung near beds to filter out bad dreams and allow only good ones to pass through.
+The spider web in the center traps nightmares, while the feathers allow good dreams to gently descend to the sleeper.
+A powerful symbol of spiritual protection and balance between the worlds.

 2. Chimes in Asia

-In Asian cultures, hanging wind chimes have a mystical meaning related to energy.
-In Feng Shui, it is believed that the soft ringing of the chimes drives away bad energy and attracts positive vibrations.
-They are often hung outside homes to bless the place and harmonize the energy that circulates within it.
+In Asian cultures, hanging wind chimes have a mystical significance related to energy.
+In Feng Shui, the gentle chiming of the chimes is believed to drive away negative energy and attract positive vibrations.
+They are often hung outside homes to bless the space and harmonize the energy flowing through it.

 In the history of European witchcraft, witches made mobiles called "charm mobiles" or "witch ladders."
 These hanging mobiles were made of feathers, beads, and knots, each carrying a specific magical intention.
-They were used to protect homes, attract love, or enhance healing power.
+They were used to protect homes, attract love, and enhance healing powers.

 4. Tibetan offering mobiles

 In Tibetan culture, mobiles called darchog are often hung in temples and shrines.
-These mobiles made of fabric or handwritten prayers float in the wind, carrying wishes and prayers to the heavens.
-They symbolize the connection between the earth and the celestial deities, and help purify the surrounding energy.
+These mobiles, made of fabric or handwritten prayers, flutter in the wind, carrying wishes and prayers to the heavens.
+They symbolize the connection between the earth and celestial deities and help purify the surrounding energy.

 5. Protective talismans in ancient Egypt

-In ancient Egypt, wall hangings depicting the eyes of Horus, ankhs or scarabs were placed at the entrances of homes to protect the inhabitants.
-These hanging talismans were not only decorative but also served to repel evil spirits and ensure prosperity and protection.
+In ancient Egypt, wall hangings depicting the eyes of Horus, ankhs, or scarabs were placed at the entrances of homes to protect the inhabitants.
+These hanging talismans were not only decorative but also served to ward off evil spirits and ensure prosperity and protection.

 6. The motives of the Nordic peoples

-Find the mobiles and wall hangings from l’Échoppe here
+Find mobiles and wall hangings from L’Échoppe here